Free University of Berlin: Global partnerships

-Free University of Berlin maintains wide-ranging international contacts with top universities and organizations which provide key impulses for research and teaching.
-In the 1950s, the Free University of Berlin had already established partnerships with leading universities in the United States such as the University of California System (including the University of California, Berkeley, the University of California, Los Angeles and the University of California, Santa Cruz), the University of Chicago, Cornell University, Stanford University (which also has a small campus within the FU), Duke University, Princeton University, Yale University, and Columbia University, as well as with Western European universities such as the University of Oxford, the University of Cambridge, University College London, the University of Sussex and the École Normale Supérieure in Paris.
+Free University of Berlin maintains wide-ranging international contacts with top universities and organizations, which provide key impulses for research and teaching.
+The Free University of Berlin has established partnerships with leading universities in the United States such as the University of California System (notably UC Berkeley, UCLA and UC Santa Cruz), the University of Chicago, Cornell University, Stanford University (which also has a small campus within the FU), Duke University, Princeton University, Yale University, and Columbia University.
+In addition to Western European universities such as the University of Oxford, the University of Cambridge, University College London, the University of Sussex and the École Normale Supérieure in Paris.

 The university is a founding member of the global educational center for the study of transnational law, the Centre for Transnational Legal Studies in London.

 First contacts with universities in Eastern Europe were made in the 1970s.
 In the 1990s, links were in particular extended to include growing numbers of institutions in Canada (McGill University, University of Alberta, York University), Eastern Europe, and the Far East (China: Peking University, Fudan University, Nanjing University, Shanghai Jiao Tong University; Japan: University of Tokyo, Kyoto University, Nagoya University, Waseda University; South Korea: Korea University, Yonsei University, Seoul National University).
 The newly established Centre for International Cooperation (CIC) concentrates on identifying new strategic partners for international projects.

 Today, Free University of Berlin has established over 400 partnerships in five continents, many of them as part of the European ERASMUS program.

 Every year, about 600 visiting scientists contribute to the university teaching and research.
 For the grant programs in Germany, the Free University of Berlin is one of the first choices both for the ERASMUS and Tempus as well as for the Fulbright program and the international programs of the German Academic Exchange Service (DAAD).

 An International Summer and Winter University (FUBiS) has been set up for international students offering (semi-)intensive German courses and numerous subject courses.